Rocket Academy Bootcamp

 6. We may find it helpful to specify metric units for the units parameter of the API.
 This will return all temperature values in Celsius instead of Kelvin.

 7. Consider displaying the relevant icon next to the weather.
-Open Weather returns an icon code with weather info and we can retrieve the relevant icon using Open Weather's Icon URLs and an HTML img tag.
+Open Weather returns an icon code with weather info and we can retrieve the relevant icon using and an HTML img tag.

 Making our API key public